Purple is a symbol of:

 The Spirituality of Purple

 In spirituality, purple represents the highest vibrating color.
 This makes it connected with the crown chakra.
-This crown chakra is one of the main chakras closely tied with the thousand-petaled lotus.
+This crown chakra is one of the main chakras closely tied to the thousand-petaled lotus.

 Because these petals of the lotus are reaching towards the sky, the crown chakra, or the seventh chakra, is thought to be the connection between the human and divinity.
 It’s the chakra that opens outwards, towards infinity and back.
 It opens up possibilities in terms of visions, creation, and eventual manifestation.